Michieljoris/bootstrapjs/README.markdown

 * Automatic dependency resolution
 * Circular dependency detection
 * Loading of non-bootstrap js files
-* Loading of non js files (css, xhr)
+* Loading of non-js files (css, html, txt etc)
-* Loading of absolute urls
+* Loading of absolute urls (eg inject jQuery or underscore)
 * Dependency injection into the module's callback
 * Assign any resource to an injected variable, or just download it
-* Any resource can be set to block any subsequent dependencies
+* Any resource can be set to block downloading of subsequent dependencies
 * Multiple module definitions into one file
 * All modules can be assigned to a public namespace, or kept internally
 * If assigned to public namespace any resource can be accessed from anywhere, so bypassing the dependency injection.
 Not necessarily recommended